MaxGaussDev/CCouchConnect/README.md

 - support for offset and limit in find methods with overload
 - support for custom views manipulation
 - attachments support
-- cache cleaning and default search by keyword method
+- cache cleaning
+- documentation update